June 29, 2021

 Another interactive eLearning example is the activity that involves filling in the missing words.
 We can see an example of this in the EdApp course Warehouse Traffic Management.

-While this type of activity is easily done even without an eLearning component, doing this activity digitally has its advantages.
+While this type of quizzes is easily done even without an eLearning component, doing this activity digitally has its advantages.
 That is because it can hook into a learning management platform instantly so that a course instructor can see how their learners are performing and give instant feedback remotely.